-This page will walk you through basic usage of Sqoop.
+This page will walk you through the basic usage of Sqoop.
 You need to have installed and configured Sqoop server and client in order to follow this guide.
 Installation procedure is described on Installation page.
-Please note that precise output shown in this page might differ from your as Sqoop develops.
+Please note that exact output shown in this page might differ from yours as Sqoop evolves.
 All major information should however remain the same.

 Start client in interactive mode using following command:

 sqoop:000> set server --host your.host.com --port 12000 --webapp sqoop

 Verify that connection is working by simple version checking:

 sqoop:000> show version --all client version: Sqoop 2.0.0-SNAPSHOT source revision 418c5f637c3f09b94ea7fc3b0a4610831373a25f Compiled by vbasavaraj on Mon Nov 3 08:18:21 PST 2014 server version: Sqoop 2.0.0-SNAPSHOT source revision 418c5f637c3f09b94ea7fc3b0a4610831373a25f Compiled by vbasavaraj on Mon Nov 3 08:18:21 PST 2014 API versions: [v1]